by Bill McBride on 12/09/2014 10:00:00 AM

 From the BLS: Job Openings and Labor Turnover Summary

-There were 4.8 million job openings on the last business day of August, up from 4.6 million in July, the U.S. Bureau of Labor Statistics reported today. ...The following graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.
+There were 4.8 million job openings on the last business day of October, little changed from 4.7 million in September, the U.S. Bureau of Labor Statistics reported today. ...The following graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.

 Quits are generally voluntary separations initiated by the employee.
 Therefore, the quits rate can serve as a measure of workers’ willingness or ability to leave jobs. ...
-The number of quits was little changed in August at 2.5 million.
+The number of quits was unchanged at 2.7 million in October, maintaining the prior month’s increase.

 This series started in December 2000.